 New York Office | email@example.com | 212.257.6033

-Dr. Russell Ellison, an Executive Director at Torreya, is a member of the Principal Investment team.
+Dr. Russell Ellison is an Executive Director at Torreya.
 He has four decades of leadership experience in biotech and large pharmaceutical companies, including experience in clinical development, safety, approval, regulatory interactions in major markets, and the launch and growth of products in many therapeutic areas.

 Before joining Torreya in 2015, Russell was Chairman and CEO of Ventrus Biosciences, a NASDAQ-listed company focused on late-phase development of products for lower GI disorders.
 Following the merger between Ventrus and Assembly Pharma, he became Chairman and CEO of Assembly Biosciences (NASDAQ: ASMB).
 As CEO of these companies he successfully closed the IPO for Ventrus in late 2010 and subsequently raised over $120 million in capital from public markets.

 Russell’s earlier experience includes serving as Executive Vice President at Paramount Biosciences, where he established, financed, and incubated several clinical stage bio-pharmaceutical companies, and as Vice President of Clinical Development at Fibrogen, (NASDAQ: FGEN).